 Multicentric lymph node lymphoma

 It is the most frequent form, more than 80% of reported cases.
 One then several lymph nodes grow gradually due to the multiplication of lymphocytes.
-It is not uncommon to discover, by chance, that a lymph node is enlarged without other symptoms at first.
-But, usually, the general condition is altered: loss of appetite, weight loss, fatigue, possibly fever.
+It is not uncommon to discover, by chance, that a lymph node will enlarge without other symptoms at first.
+But, usually, the general condition will alter: loss of appetite, weight loss, fatigue, possibly fever.
 This lymph node involvement can extend to the liver, spleen, and bone marrow most often.
 In about 30% of cases, it is possible to demonstrate paraneoplastic hypercalcemia, that is to say an increase in the concentration of calcium in the blood at the origin of an increased intake of drink.

 It accounts for about 5% of lymphoma cases.
 The tumor can manifest itself in two ways: